 Anzac Day Trust Fund Grant Program 2026

-The Queensland Veterans’ Council is ensuring that the 2025 grant program delivers outcomes that achieve an increased impact for the veteran community in Queensland.
-In 2025 a funding pool of approximately $1.7 million was available for distribution through the Anzac Day Trust Fund.
+The Queensland Veterans’ Council is ensuring that the 2026 grant program delivers outcomes that achieve an increased impact for the veteran community in Queensland.
+In 2026 a funding pool of approximately $1.7 million is available for distribution through the Anzac Day Trust Fund.

 This year the Queensland Veterans’ Council delivered the grant program through two separate streams:

-• Stream A: Grants up to $10,000 for retrospective reimbursement of expenditure incurred during the 2023-2024 Australian Tax Office Financial Year.
-This funding stream was only available to small organisations.
+• Stream A: Grants up to $10,000 for retrospective reimbursement of expenditure incurred during the 2024-2025 Australian Tax Office Financial Year.
+This funding stream is only available to small organisations.

-Due to the program being significantly oversubscribed, the total funding request exceeded the available funding pool.
-To ensure fairness and equity, funding has been apportioned across eligible applicants.
-This approach allows the Queensland Veterans’ Council to support as many applicants as possible while adhering to the program objectives.
+Applicants should note that in past years the program has been significantly oversubscribed, and the total funding request has exceeded the available funding pool.
+To ensure fairness and equity, funding is apportioned across eligible applicants.
+This approach allows the Queensland Veterans Council to support as many applicants as possible while adhering to the program objectives.
 We thank all applicants for their understanding and their commitment to the welfare of veterans and their families.

-The program for this year was highly competitive, receiving funding requests totalling $4,280,000 – far exceeding the available funding.
-All applications were assessed through a rigorous, merit-based process to ensure that grants were directed to initiatives that best demonstrated the potential to benefit the veteran community.
+Future applicants should note that Stream B is a competitive grant program.
+All applications are assessed through a rigorous, merit-based process to ensure that grants are directed to initiatives that best demonstrate the potential to benefit the veteran community.

 Previous Anzac Day Trust Fund programs